wirebits/PicoHID-Web/README.md

 # PicoHID-Web
-A Web tool that generates CircuitPython HID scripts from mnemonics for Raspberry Pi Pico Series.
+A web tool that generates Circuit Python HID scripts for Raspberry Pi Pico using Mnemonics.

 # Key Features
 - Simple and clean GUI.